Lung cancer warning for foods which make up ‘half the average diet’

 A previous BMJ study in 2024 linked UPFs to 32 harmful health effects including a higher risk of heart disease, cancer, type 2 diabetes, adverse mental health and early death.

-There were an estimated 2.2 million new cases and 1.8 million deaths from the disease worldwide in 2020, researchers of the study published in the respiratory journal Thorax said.
+There were an estimated 2.2 million new cases and 1.8 million deaths from the disease worldwide in 2020, researchers behind the study published in the respiratory journal Thorax said.

 But limiting consumption of these foods may help curb the global impact of the disease, the researchers say.